-Let’s talk about the best chest rigs available in 2019.
+Let’s review the best chest rigs available in 2020.

 First – what’s a chest rig?
 It’s a piece of tactical gear used to carry necessary items within easy reach for your mission.

 They are an efficient way to carry necessary and important gear and to make it accessible quickly at all times.

 Just as important – what is NOT a chest rig?
 A plate carrier (PC).

 While those modular body armor items can also be used to carry extra gear – a chest rig can’t hold ballistic plates.

 Therefore a chest rig is a lighter weight, more streamlined, and more maneuverable option for those that don’t need armor, but still have a lot of critical gear to carry.

 Here’s the models we are going to review in this article: